manuhuth/PCR-Parameter-Variance-Analysis/README.md

        width="109" height="20">
 </a>

-However, it is recommended to download the project's folder and view it via Jupyter.

 ## Continous integration with Travis CI to ensure Reproducibility
 To ensure reproducibility, I have integrated Travis CI.
 The build history can be found here [![Build Status](https://travis-ci.org/HumanCapitalAnalysis/microeconometrics-course-project-manuhuth.svg?branch=master)](https://travis-ci.org/github/manuhuth/PCR-Parameter-Variance-Analysis)